Greg Poehler: Early life

 Poehler was born in Boston and raised in Burlington, Massachusetts.
 He is the son of high school teachers Eileen Frances (née Milmore) and William Grinstead Poehler.
 His older sister is actress and comedian Amy Poehler.
 Poehler earned a Bachelor of Arts from Boston College in 1996 before attending the Fordham University School of Law, where he earned a Juris Doctor.
 He was admitted to the New York and Massachusetts bar associations and the United States Federal Courts for the Southern District of New York and the Fourth Circuit Court of Appeals.
-Finding success as a stand-up comedian, he left his day job as a lawyer to pursue a full-time career in show business, in large part influenced by his sister.
+Finding success as a comedian, he left his day job as a lawyer to pursue a full-time career in show business, in large part influenced by his sister.

 In 2006, Poehler graduated from Stockholm University with a masters in European intellectual property law.

 Career

-After graduating from law school, Poehler moved to the West Village of Manhattan and worked as an attorney in New York City and Sweden where he specialized in intellectual property law.
+After graduating from law school, Poehler moved to the West Village of Manhattan and worked as an attorney in New York City and Sweden, where he specialized in intellectual property law.

 After twelve years as an attorney, in 2012 Poehler started doing stand-up comedy in Sweden.
-At the same time, he began writing the script for what became his first TV series, Welcome to Sweden in which he plays the lead part.
+At the same time, he began writing the script for what became his first TV series, Welcome to Sweden, in which he plays the lead part.
 In addition to acting he has roles as head writer and producer.
-His sister, Amy Poehler decided to produce the show after proofreading the script.
+His sister, Amy Poehler, decided to produce the show after proofreading the script.

 He also starred in You Me Her, a TV series about a three-way romantic relationship.

 Personal life

 Poehler moved to Stockholm with Charlotta Meder, his Swedish girlfriend, in 2006 before they married.
 They have three children.
+In 2015, Poehler became a naturalised Swedish citizen while retaining his U.S. citizenship.